 - Be a repository of relevant and helpful information that is required by your customers to commit to booking with you;

 - Be regularly measured and assessed to ensure that it’s performing the way that you expect it to.

-So, why do you so many tourism operators undervalue or neglect their website?
-Especially when their website has the potential to be their business’s best employee?
+So, why do so many tourism operators undervalue or neglect their website?
+Especially when it has the potential to be their business’s best employee?
 In this article, we’ll look at three reasons why you need to treat your website as your most important employee and what are the consequences of undervaluing it.

 3 reasons your website is your most important employee.